 Jennie Kwon Salt-and-Pepper Balance Ring

 Symmetry is the concept behind this modern engagement ring boasting a total of 13 diamonds.
 Three sparkling white diamonds rest between two rose-cut salt-and-pepper diamonds while one baguette-cut diamond and three 1mm white diamonds adorn each side of the white, yellow, or rose gold band.

 A beautiful blend of salt-and-pepper and white diamonds adorn this sunrise-inspired sparkling engagement ring.
 It features a 1.2-carat half-moon-shaped center stone with an ombre-style diamond crown.
 For the band, choose from 14k or 18k white, yellow, or rose gold, or upgrade to platinum.

-Sofia Kaman Natural Beauty Salt and Pepper Diamond Solitaire Engagement Ring
+Sofia Kaman Natural Beauty Salt-and-Pepper Diamond Solitaire Ring

 The salt-and-pepper diamond and textured band add touches of modernity to this understated engagement ring's timeless style.
 The brilliant-cut diamond is bezel-set in your choice of rose, white, or yellow gold with a matte or shiny finish.